jmaczan/bulma-helpers/README.md

 ## Compatibility with Bulma

 Bulma-helpers library complies with Bulma convention of naming classes.
-Most of selectors are of the `is-*` and `has-*` type.
+Most of classes are of the `is-*` and `has-*` type.
 Example:
 ```scss
 .is-borderless
 ```